iesl/interactive_LM/README.md

 If your python directory is not \~/anaconda3/bin/python, please change your PY_PATH in the XXX

-install spacy (for tokenization)
+install spacy (for tokenization) install nltk (for evaluation and pplm) install gensim (for LDA model)

-install nltk (for evaluation and pplm)
+Assuming we use one GPU

 ## Running IPython Notebook Demo